2012 Annual Science Report

 Fingerprinting Late Additions to the Earth and Moon via the Study of Highly Siderophile Elements in Lunar Impact Melt Rocks

-Three new lunar Apollo 17 impact melt breccias have been examined for highly siderophile element (HSE) abundances and Os isotopic compositions.
-A now considerable database for impact melt rocks from this site is consistent with a uniform signature imparted to rocks from this site by a single major impactor, most likely the Serenitatis impactor.
+We have completed analysis of highly siderophile elements and Os isotopes in seven Apollo 17 impact melt breccias.
+The resulting large database for impact melt rocks from this site is consistent with a dominant signature imparted to rocks from this site by a single major impactor, most likely the Serenitatis impactor.
 The composition of this impactor was broadly chondritic, but characteristically enriched in Re, Ru and Pd relative to most chondrites.
-Dynamical calculations and HSE measurements on diogenites suggest that stochastic late accretion can be extrapolated to relatively small bodies, the size of Vesta.
+Studies of diogenites and angrites show that late accretion to small bodies occurred very early in solar system history.

 In the past year, GCA Co-Investigator Walker and colleagues at the University of Maryland (Dept. of Geology) have focused on three major goals.

-1. Continued analysis of Apollo 17 impact melt rocks.
+1. Completion of analysis of Apollo 17 impact melt rocks.

 3. Development of new tools for fingerprinting late accreted materials.

-An important discovery relating to isotopic heterogeneity of the solar nebula is currently in press in the journal Geochimica et Cosmochemica Acta (Burkhardt et al., in press).
-In this paper, the authors report large isotopic variations in the moderately siderophile element molybdenum, among different types of meteorites, including among chondrite groups.
-These variations presumably result from the formation of parent bodies composed of varying mixtures of diverse nucleosynthetic components.
+Important discoveries relating to isotopic heterogeneity of the solar nebula were recently published in Geochimica et Cosmochimica Acta (Chen et al., 2010; Burkhardt et al., 2011).
+In these papers, the authors report large isotopic variations in the HSE Ru amd the moderately siderophile element molybdenum, among different types of meteorites, including among chondrite groups for Mo.
+These variations presumably resulted from the formation of parent bodies composed of varying mixtures of diverse nucleosynthetic components.
 The isotopic variations among the different types of chondritic meteorites are larger than have been identified for other elements.
-Molybdenum, therefore, may become a key isotopic tracer for late accreted materials.
-In lunar impact melt rocks, the mass balance between indigenous lunar Mo and impactor Mo, while not as favorable as highly siderophile elements, should be sufficient to permit isotopic characterization of Mo in impactor materials.
+Both Mo and Ru, therefore, may become key isotopic tracers for late accreted materials.
+In lunar impact melt rocks, the mass balance between indigenous lunar Mo and impactor Mo, while not as favorable as for HSE (including Ru), should be sufficient to permit isotopic characterization of Mo in impactor materials.